-Wholesale sales in Italy amounted to 8.16 mmtonnes, up by approximately 0.32 mmtonnes or 4.1% from the previous year, mainly due to higher volumes marketed of jet fuel, gasoil and fuel oil partly offset by lower sales of bunkering.
+Wholesale sales in Italy amounted to 7.64 mmtonnes, decreased by 0.52 mmtonnes or 6.4% from the previous year, mainly due to lower volumes marketed of gasoil, bunkering and fuel oil partly offset by higher sales of jet fuel and bitumens.

-Supplies of feedstock to the petrochemical industry (1.02 mmtonnes) decreased by 12,8% due to lower productions of virgin naphtha compared to 2015.
+Supplies of feedstock to the petrochemical industry (0.86 mmtonnes) decreased by 15.7%.

 Eni’s refining system in Italy is composed by three wholly-owned refineries (Sannazzaro, Livorno and Taranto) and a 50% interest in the Milazzo refinery.
 Each of Eni’s refineries in Italy has operating and strategic features that aim at maximizing the value associated to the asset structure, the geographic location with respect to end markets, the integration with Eni’s other activities.

 Moreover, Eni in Italy has converted the former refinery in Venice in a green refinery (the first example in the world of transformation in biorefinery) and initiated the green project conversion in the industrial site of the former refinery in Gela.

 Sannazzaro: refinery has a balanced capacity of 200 kbbl/d and a conversion index of 73%.
 Located in the Po Valley, in the center of the North Italy, Sannazzaro is one of the most efficient refineries in Europe.
 The high flexibility and conversion capacity of this